Skip to main content

 How do Admins set up new training?

-There are two ways to start creating topics or articles in Tribal Habits.
+There are two ways to start creating topics in Tribal Habits.
 This article focuses on how admins can start the process.

 Lou Monsour avatar